 Our small farm is tucked away in the hills of northwest Michigan.
 Our goal, with God’s help, is provide as much of our own food as possible.
 Dual purpose fiber animals supply us with warm garments to keep us cozy during the long winters.

 Of particular interest is the ethical raising of meat for our table.
 We are aware of the horrors of factory and feedlot farming and believe that livestock should live free from pain and fear.

 In these uncertain times, we hope to encourage others in growing food and frugal living.
 Much can be done on small acreage or even in a backyard.
 High-density gardening and small stock such as poultry and rabbits can produce high yields in small spaces.
 Herbs are very expensive in the store but not so hard to grow and dry.
 Sharing information with like-minded people is a joy, and on these pages are the practices that have worked well for us.
-Please tell us what works well for you through one of the blogs featured at the top of this page.
+Please tell us what works well for you through our blog, Farming in My Fifties/The Frugal Homestead.

 For us, humane husbandry extends to the nutritional requirements of each animal under our care, and we strive to provide a species appropriate diet.

 We have become increasingly alarmed by the overproduction and seemingly unrestricted use of Genetically Modified (GM) crops with little knowledge of what the consequences may be to the humans and animals consuming this Frankenfood.
 This has meant transitioning to specific, more primitive breeds that do not require heavy supplementation of grains (corn and soy in particular) to thrive and provide meat and fiber.